eCommerce migration, not migraines: a relatively practical guide – 1

-In this series, we will cover some of those questions, and share a few answers based on our experience to help you decide if, when and how to migrate to a platform that works for you (and not the other way round).
+In this guide to eCommerce platform migration, we will cover some of those questions, and share a few answers based on our experience to help you decide if, when and how to migrate to a platform that works for you (and not the other way round).
 Play it, Sam.

 Replatforming becomes a viable option when your current eCommerce platform starts causing more headaches than it solves and more fears than it calms.
 In this section we explore some common indicators that it's time to pack your bags and migrate.
 In a nutshell, they can relate to three things - poor performance, poor scalability, or poor you (high or unpredictable costs) - and combinations thereof.
 Here are the most common scenarios.